Skip to main content

 h.
 Army agencies and organizations must provide adequate resources dedicated to the GPC program within their agency/organization to ensure successful management of the program.
 Adequate GPC resources refer to an agency’s efficient and effective deployment of assets (e.g., span of control, personnel, training, funding, facilities, and deployment of knowledge and skills) as needed to comply with the policies, procedures, laws, and regulations governing the GPC Program.
 Adequate resources must be deployed to reasonably ensure that programs achieve their intended results; resources are used consistently with agency mission; programs and resources are protected from fraud, waste, and mismanagement; laws and regulations are followed; and reliable and timely information is obtained, maintained, and reported for decision-making.

 i.
-The local contracting offices must coordinate with the local personnel office to ensure procedures are established requiring all individuals to coordinate with the Level 4 A/OPC when they out-process from the installation.
+The local contracting office must coordinate with the local personnel office to ensure procedures are established requiring all individuals to coordinate with the Level 4 A/OPC when they out-process from the Army command or activity.

 2-10.
 Separation of Duties